janisdd/vscode-edit-csv/README.md

 As you can see this **does not** scale very well with **large csv files** (needs to be stringified and stored the whole time)

+## Drag to Auto Fill

+Starting from version `0.10.0` the setting `dragToAutoFill` defaults to `excelLike`.

+The other values are `none` and `copyOnly`.

+`none` is used to disable auto fill.

+Setting `dragToAutoFill` to `copyOnly` will copy the selected cell values over and over again.
+Example: `1,b,3` and you drag the handle 6 cells further will give `1,b,3,1,b,3` as auto fill values.
+As you can see, there is no interpolation, the selected sequence is copied over and over.

+The default setting `excelLike` will mimic the excel behavior for auto fill values.

+It will *just work* most of the time, however, there could be some edge cases.

+Generally, the following values can be auto filled: numbers, month names and dates.

+For a full explanation on how the auto fill actually works, scroll down to the [explanation](#excel-like-auto-fill-behavior)

 ## Extension Settings

 There are some settings for this plugin.
 Open the VS Code Settings and search for `csv-edit`